w3c/wai-presentations2all/content/index.md

 {% include box.html type="end" %}
 {:/}

 If you want to learn about more benefits of accessible media, see [Benefits to Organizations and Individuals, in Making Audio and Video Media Accessible](/media/av/#benefits) and [benefits of transcripts {% include_cached external.html %}](http://www.uiaccess.com/transcripts/transcripts_on_the_web.html).

+{% include_cached excol.html type="end" %}

 {% include_cached excol.html type="start" id="material" %}
 ## Provide Accessible Material and Media